Knotx/knotx-fragments-chrome-extension/README.md

 3. run command to fire snapshot tests: `yarn run snapshot`

 ### Snapshots
+We use 2 kinds of snapshot tests:
+- markup
+- visual (image)

-We use 2 kind of snapshot tests.
-Markup snapshots, and Image snpashots.
-Both of them are implemented using storybook.
-You can find config and diff output in ``` src/js/snapshots/```.
-If you want to change a look or markup, you have to remove old snapshots and create new by `yarn run snapshot` (in case of image snapshots) or `yarn run test` ( in case of markup snapshots)
+Both of them are implemented using [storybook](#components).
+You can find the config and diff output in `src/js/snapshots/`.
+To add new or update patterns (images or HTML markups) you have to remove old snapshots and create new by:
+- `yarn run snapshot` (in case of image snapshots)
+- `yarn run test` (in case of markup snapshots)

-Image snapshots use another jest config file then unit tests, and murkup snapshots.
-You can find config in ```jest-snapshot.config.js```
+Visual snapshots use the dedicated jest config file (`jest-snapshot.config.js`).

 ## Implementation details